 Exams:

-To become a Licensed Marriage and Family Therapist (LMFT) or an Associate Marriage and Family Therapist (AMFT) you will need to take and pass the California Law and Ethics Exam and then take and pass the Licensed Marriage and Family Therapy Clinical Exam.
+To become an Associate Marriage and Family Therapist (AMFT) or a Licensed Marriage and Family Therapist (LMFT) you will need to take and pass the California Law and Ethics Exam and then take and pass the Licensed Marriage and Family Therapy Clinical Exam.
+For study materials download the Examination Candidate Handbook.

 Apply for Licensure: